31 March 2016

 Extra safety – Ensure platform hand and foot controls and emergency lowering controls can be accessed at all time and consider the use of a harness or lanyard if it will boost safer working for dangerous jobs, such as roofing or glazing.

 Rescue planning – Assess whether it is best to rescue from the ground or if the operative is uninjured and can rescue themselves by lowering the platform.
 In some more serious cases, it may be necessary to use another machine for the rescue but this should be a last resort.

-Most trapping accidents involving powered access platforms are avoidable if the basic rules of health and safety are applied.
+Avoid trapping accidents involving powered access platforms by ensuring the basic rules of health and safety are applied.
 Carry out a comprehensive risk assessment, choose the right equipment for the job and make sure staff are qualified and competent and the access equipment will actually make jobs safer for everyone involved.

 28 March 2016